nickelprod/introduction/README.md

 email (not often checked): nickelprod@outlook.com

 # Projects
-Declination: a simple text adventure in a crashing spaceship.
+Declination: a simple text adventure in a crashing space train.
 The plan is to add more content and convert the project to Ruby.